The digital classroom: an in-depth guide

 Kaltura video solutions provide an entire ecosystem of video for education:

-- Virtual Classrooms – Engaging virtual classrooms that provide real-time engagement through live quizzes and polls, directed breakout room experiences, file sharing, digital whiteboards and annotations, collaborative notes, as well as text voice and video chat.
+- Virtual Classrooms – Engaging virtual classrooms that provide real-time engagement through live quizzes and polls, directed breakout room experiences, file sharing, digital whiteboards and annotations, collaborative notes, as well as text, voice, and video chat.
 The virtual classroom is accessed directly on the web and fully integrates into all major learning management systems.

 - Data – Get rich sets of data on everything.
 Teachers get attendance data, chat history, poll and quiz responses, and even reports on student focus during the virtual classroom.
 The virtual class can be recorded and shared as VOD.
 Teachers can then see who watched what video and gain valuable insights from all the shared videos.

-Final Thoughts
+Final thoughts

 Though the delivery method can be much different, the goals of the digital classroom are the same as those of the physical classroom.
 Teachers are utilizing a variety of tools and skills to engage students and help them to succeed.
 The digital classroom helps teachers future-proof students by embracing the tools they will continue to use in their education and professional development.
 The right tools in the digital classroom will promote student curiosity, encourage student participation and collaboration, provide a forum for feedback and communication, and unlock student creativity.